The Best Way to List Different Services on Your Website

 Still, I know it can be challenging to figure out how to incorporate everything you do on your existing website.
 So in this post, I’ll share my best tips to help you simplify and optimize the way you display services on your site.

-Tip #1: Determine if your health and fitness services are complementary or not.
+Tip #1: Determine if your services are truly complementary or not.

 Before you add all your different services on one website consider these two questions: